CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 What type of projects can be funded?

-In the Artist Development section, you’ll find categories for: Recording, Marketing, Skills and Music Development, Touring, Festivals and Venues are funded.
+Categories include: Recording, Marketing, Skills and Music Development, Touring, Festivals and Venues.

 There are also Organisation grants to support programs that provide pathways for artist and industry development.